 - Offender's denial for placement in community corrections as a condition of parole.

 Example: Henry was sentenced to 4 years in prison for criminal extortion.
 Based on his good behavior and other factors, Henry was set to be paroled in 2 weeks.
-However, when Henry was returned to his cell, he got into a fight with his cellmate.
+However, when Henry was returned to his cell, he got into a fight and assaulted his cellmate.
 As a result of the fight, the board decided to rescind the decision to release Henry.

 Unable to Satisfy Conditions of Parole